wwwlicious/servicestack-introspec/readme.md

 When the service starts up this will generate a list of all documentation.
 The plugin will also render a service which can be accessed at `/spec` to view the generated documentation.

 ## Documenting DTOs
-The plugin uses a series of 'enrichers' to generate documentation, these are called in the order as outlined below.
+The plugin uses a series of 'enrichers' to generate documentation, these are called in the order listed below.
+The general approach is to use Reflection to get as much information as possible which can then be augmented (with descriptions, notes etc) from further sources.

 By default the approach is for each enricher to only set a value if it has not already been set.
 The exception for this is if the value is an array (e.g. an array of StatusCodes that may be returned) in this instance the strategy is to union results from various enrichers.
-This default can be controlled via the `DocumenterSettings` class.
+This default can be controlled via the `DocumenterSettings.CollectionStrategy` setting.

 ### ReflectionEnricher
-As the name suggests the `ReflectionEnricher` uses reflection to get details about DTOs.
-The majority of values are taken from attributes.
+The `ReflectionEnricher` uses reflection to get details about DTOs.
+This uses

 For example the following class would look at a combination of `[Api]`, `[ApiResponse]`, `[Route]`, `[ApiMember]`, `[IgnoreDataMember]` and `[ApiAllowableValues]` attributes to generate the documentation.